Skip to content

 Stage 4: Community Architecture/Structure What content, events, and programs will support them?

-Determining your community strategy (and your launch or relaunch plan) will require going on the journey through these stages (outlined above).
+You need to decide your community strategy.
+This includes your launch or relaunch plan.
+You will go on a journey through these stages (outlined above).

-Existing business owners will want to determine how a community fits within the organization and how a community aligns with your existing business goals.
-For new community builders, you’ll need to determine how the community will fit into your existing life with other commitments, jobs, or responsibilities.
+Existing business owners need to find out how a community fits within the organization.
+They should also find out how it aligns with your existing business goals.
+New community builders must decide how the community will fit into their existing life.
+This includes considering any other commitments, jobs, or responsibilities.

 The Calm Method™

 The CALM Method™ has helped me over the course of my community-building journey.
-I’m going to break down the CALM Method™ of Clarity, Awareness, Learning, and Motion to help you find calm in the community-building process.
+I’m going to break down the CALM Method™.
+It includes Clarity, Awareness, Learning, and Motion.
+This breakdown will help you find calm in the community-building process.
 Finding calm has not been easy over the past two years.
 I’ve learned that adding layers, complexity, and/or several concepts can create more confusion than clarity.

 • Clarity of your unique concept.